falategan/prolyl-isomerisation-benchmark/README.md

 ![Flowchart depicting the data pipeline for the preparation of the starting geometry](./Images/Preparation_flowchart.png)

 Optimise the geometry of the AcProNHMe crystallographic structure `AcProNHMe_Crystal.xyz` at the r<sup>2</sup>SCAN-3c level of theory by executing `opt_geom.sh`.
 The script requires a configuration file (`geom_prep.config)` listing the job name and the path to the atomic coordinates separated by a semicolon.
-Ensure the ORCA geometry optimisation input file (`opt_geom.inp`) and the template jobscript (`orca_template.pbs`) are included in the working directory.
+Ensure the ORCA geometry optimisation input file (`opt_geom.inp`) and the template jobscript (`orca_template.pbs`) are included in the working directory or PATH variables.

 ```
 ./opt_geom.sh  geom_prep.config